rtqichen/torchdiffeq/FAQ.md

 Tableaus are ways to describe coefficients for [RK methods](https://en.wikipedia.org/wiki/Runge%E2%80%93Kutta_methods).
 The particular set of coefficients used on this repo was taken from [here](https://www.ams.org/journals/mcom/1986-46-173/S0025-5718-1986-0815836-3/).

 **How do I install the repo on Windows?**<br>
-try downloading the code directly and just running python setup.py install. https://stackoverflow.com/questions/52528955/installing-a-python-module-from-github-in-windows-10
+Try downloading the code directly and just running python setup.py install. https://stackoverflow.com/questions/52528955/installing-a-python-module-from-github-in-windows-10

 **What is the most memory-expensive operation during training?**<br>